 The Big Knife certainly reads as a film based on a play.
 It’s quite wordy at times (and by “at times” I mean “most of the time.”)
 All of the action is contained within Castle’s home.

-There are a couple of strong sense from getting too dull, such as Castle’s first big confrontation with studio boss Hoff (who shares his own story of giving up a marriage in favor of his career).
+There are a couple of strong scenes which stop it from getting too dull, such as Castle’s first big confrontation with studio boss Hoff (who shares his own story of giving up a marriage in favor of his career).
 However, the pace is slow and the film does feel longer than it actually is due to its abundance of dialogue and staginess.

 The film drags quite a bit and as a result I didn’t love it.
 I found myself tempted to skip forward a few times.
 However, the tension really grows in the final act, with things getting very overdramatic.
 This kind of makes up for the earlier lulls.